cognifog-eu/iot-edge-gw/managing_STAs.md

 # Managing STAs associated to the hotspot

 The following section provides a set of commands for the IoT Edge GW to manage the associated STAs when it is acting as a WiFi Hotspot.
 There are common and specific commands for **nmcli** (Debian) and **iwctl** (ARCA OS).
+In several of these commands, `wlan0` refers to the name of the WiFi interface used by the IoT Edge GW in hotspot mode.

 (For more advanced tools to list the connected devices on a WiFi Access Point, check https://www.baeldung.com/linux/list-devices-wireless-access-point)